 Just getting started

-With the foundation in place, the future is bright, and Slalom is continuing to partner closely with Feeding America on new projects.
+With the foundation in place, the future is bright, and Slalom is continuing to partner closely with Feeding America on the transformation.

+While much has been accomplished to-date, much remains to be done.
+Having built nationally available solutions to understand food supply and demand, we are just scratching the surface of what we can do using AI and machine learning capabilities to optimize the charitable food system.
 For food bank leaders like Miller and Cooper, the results of the work so far and the innovations ahead are exciting.
-Says Miller, “What if we get visibility to all supply, all inventory, and all demand nationwide?
+Says Miller, “What if we get visibility o all supply, all inventory, and all demand nationwide?
 We could be making such better decisions.
 And what really excites me is the client intake work.
 Both Eric and I can spout off from memory the volume of pounds of food that have left our buildings every year.
-We can tell you the number of visits there were to pantries, but we don’t know the number of people who visited and we don’t know how long they were in need.”
+We can tell you the number of visits there were to pantries, but we don’t know the number of people who visited, and we don’t know how long they were in need.”

 Cooper agrees: “I imagine a day when we’re really connecting people.
 For example, a coffee chain that might have 10 to 11 pounds of surplus every day at a store level.
 Why couldn’t the store give it to a senior citizen who lives across the street?
 In the future, we’re going to have an opportunity to introduce them directly to the corner store or to a grocery store and get out of the middle.”